webqamdev/vue-match-media/README.md

 # Vue matchMedia

+This fork is a port to Vue 3

-> React to media query changes in your Vue application (useful for adaptive design).
+> React to media query changes in your Vue 3 application (useful for adaptive design).

 ## Installation